Author: Gayatri Deka

-Bharatanatyam, a dance form that epitomizes grace, expression, and cultural richness, has a history as captivating as its intricate movements.
+Bharatanatyam, a dance form that epitomises grace, expression, and cultural richness, has a history as captivating as its intricate movements.
 Originating from the temples of South India, Bharatanatyam has evolved over centuries, embodying a profound connection to spirituality, mythology, and the diverse cultural tapestry of India.

 Ancient Roots in Temples: